nimamze/CoffeeShop/README.md

 python manage.py runserver
 ```
 ## 📮 Postman Collection

-- For testing the API, you can use the Postman collection included in this repository:
+For testing the API, you can use the Postman collection included in this repository.
-- Import the file into Postman.
-- Run the Django server.
-- Execute the requests directly in Postman.
+It contains endpoints for authentication, product management, and orders.
+Simply import the file into Postman, run the Django server, and execute the requests directly.